 Figure 5 shows an example with a generator interconnection.
-Circuit breakers 1, 2 and 3 are BES Elements that are directly connected to the identified BES bus.
 Transmission Owner A identifies a BES bus for which SER and FR data is required per Requirement R1, Part 1.1.
 Transmission Owner A owns the physical bus as well as directly connected circuit breakers 1 and 2.
 Generator Owner G owns directly connected circuit breaker 3.
 All equipment (physical bus(es) and circuit breakers) that comprise a BES bus is located within the same physical space, i.e., substation Burkart, regardless of ownership.

 Transmission Owner A is responsible for SER and FR data for circuit breakers 1 and 2.
 The Generator Owner G is owner of circuit breaker 3.
-Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER data for circuit breaker 3, then Generator Owner G must be notified that SER data is required for circuit breaker 3.
+Per Requirement R1, Part 1.2, if Transmission Owner A does not record SER data for circuit breaker 3, then Generator Owner G must be notified of their responsibility to record SER data for circuit breaker 3.
 Per the criteria in Requirement R3, Part 3.2.1, FR data is not required for circuit breaker 3.